 What is Tanabata?

-Tanabata is an annual event which is generally celebrated on July 7th every year in Japan.
+Tanabata is an annual event that is generally celebrated on July 7th every year in Japan.
 In some areas, Tanabata is celebrated according to the old Japanese calendar which is in August.

 On this day, people hang colorful papers where their wishes are written on bamboo branches.
-It’s based on the legend of Orihime and Hikoboshi that represent two stars, Vega and Altair.
+It’s based on the legend of Orihime and Hikoboshi and represents two stars, Vega and Altair.

 History of Tanabata